void-linux/void-docs/src/installation/guides/fde.md

 ## Encrypted volume configuration

-[Cryptsetup](https://man.voidlinux.org/cryptsetup.8) defaults to LUKS2, yet GRUB
-releases before 2.06 only had support for LUKS1.
-Therefore, it might make sense to force LUKS1 if you wish to achieve better compatibility.
+GRUB 2.06 added partial support for LUKS2, however LUKS2 will not work with GRUB by default.
+See the [Arch Wiki](https://wiki.archlinux.org/title/GRUB#LUKS2) for information on using LUKS2 with GRUB.
+For simplicity, this guide forces the use of LUKS1.

 Keep in mind the encrypted volume will be `/dev/sda2` on EFI systems, since `/dev/sda1` is taken up by the EFI partition.